How Many Players Are In Action and How They Are Getting On - Man City Players On International Duty

 How many fixtures could involve City players today?

-Three fixtures on Monday had the chance to involve Manchester City players, as various nations gear up for their respective competitions while others took part in competitive action.
+Just two fixtures on Wednesday had the chance to involve Manchester City players, as Portugal gear up for the upcoming European Championships over the next few weeks, while Brazil partake in a World Cup qualifier.

 Which Man City players are confirmed to be in action tonight?